The Pond constructors team recently celebrated its safety accomplishments while working on two new 37,000 bbl jet fuel storage tanks.

 “This project has been challenging for a number of reasons, and we wanted to take the opportunity to recognize the team for their commitment to preventing all workplace injuries,” said Pond Director of Health and Safety Jim Davis.

-When complete, this project will provide airline companies operating at SNA with an enhanced jet fuel storage and transportation system, allowing them to receive pipeline quantities of jet fuel from multiple suppliers.
-The proposed pipeline and fuel storage facility will increase airport-related jet fuel storage capabilities, while allowing airlines to access jet fuel from all Long Beach area refineries and terminals.
+When complete, this project will provide airline companies at the facility with an enhanced jet fuel storage and transportation system, allowing them to receive pipeline quantities of jet fuel from multiple suppliers.

 Learn more about our fueling design and maintenance capabilities here.